IFRA-Cranfield/ros2_SimRealRobotControl/instructions/ProgramExecution.md

 The structure of the .yaml file (program) is divided into two main sections:

-- _SPECIFICATIONS_ define the essential components required for program execution, including the robot's name, the end-effector (if any), the end-effector link (where objects are attached), and any objects involved during execution.
-This section ensures that the script knows which hardware and software components are being used.
+- _SPECIFICATIONS_ define the essential components required for program execution, including the robot's name and the end-effector (if any).This section ensures that the script knows which hardware and software components are being used.

 - _SEQUENCE_ outlines the step-by-step actions to be performed by the robot.
 Each step contains details such as the movement type (e.g., MoveJ, MoveL), speed, delay, and the specific inputs needed for the action (e.g., joint angles or positional values).
 The steps are executed in the order they are listed, forming the program's sequence of operations.